 Regarding the economic covariates, Chernobai et al. [2011] discover a strong link between firm-specific covariates and the intensity of the operational loss process.
 They conclude that a high level of financial distress is associated with more frequent operational events, especially frauds.
-Regarding the severity of the operational losses, Cope et al. [2012] suggest that the expected severity of the losses positively linked with the economic well-being of a country.
+Regarding the severity of the operational losses, Cope et al. [2012] suggest that the expected severity of the losses is positively correlated with the economic well-being of a country.
 In this application, we use the following covariates:

-- To model the frequency parameter λ, we use a firm-specific variable, namely the percentage of the total revenue coming from fees (PRF).
+- To model the frequency parameter λ , we use a firm-specific variable, namely the percentage of the total revenue coming from fees (PRF).
 The PRF might be seen as a measure of the economic well-being of the bank.
 The higher this ratio is, the less dependent the bank is from market interest rates.
 Simultaneously, the PRF could also measure the level of activity of the bank on behalf of clients.
-The higher the PRF, the more the bank provide services to clients.
-A high level of this activity can increase the average number of losses resulting from frauds (as more clients are likely to commit frauds). - To model the scale parameter σ , we use the Italian unemployment rate.
+The higher the PRF, the more the bank provides services to clients.
+A high level of this activity can increase the average number of losses resulting from frauds (as more clients are likely to commit frauds).
+Last, as noted in Povel et al. [2007] and Laeven and Levine [2007], a high level of non-interest incomes might also create incentives to commit frauds. - To model the scale parameter σ , we use the Italian unemployment rate.
 This quantity serves as a proxy of the overall economic performance of Italy, where UniCredit has its main activities.
-As explained in the introduction, the bad or good state of an economy might create incentives for people to commit larger frauds. - To model the shape parameter γ , we consider the values of the VIX index.
+As explained in the introduction, the bad or good state of an economy might create incentives for people to commit larger frauds [Povel et al., 2007, Cope et al., 2012]. - To model the shape parameter γ , we consider the values of the VIX index.
 The VIX is a measure of the market volatility, based on put and call options of the S&P500.
-It is also considered as a barometer of market sentiments.
+It is also considered as a barometer of market sentiments [Bekaert and Hoerova, 2014].
 It might help measuring the stability of the financial system.
-High values of the VIX indicate a high uncertainty on the financial markets, which can be translated in higher probabilities of extreme losses.
+High values of the VIX indicate a high uncertainty on the financial markets, which can be translated in higher probabilities of extreme losses6.

 A natural extension of the present framework would be to use several covariates for each parameter.
-However, since our time series is quite short, we don't want too many parameters needing to be estimated.
+However, since our time series is quite short, we do not want too many parameters needing to be estimated.
 Hence we restrict our attention to the case where each parameter depends on a single covariate.

 At each time, we consider the covariates' values from the previous quarter to perform the regression.
 The use of lagged values of the covariates allows to limit causality issues and to predict the distribution without also predicting these variables (in the case of a one-step ahead forecast).
-The evolution of these covariates, over the considered period, is displayed in Figure 4.
+The evolution of these covariates, over the considered period, is displayed in Figure 7.
 We observe several important changes (at the end of 2007, in September 2009 or in 2011), all corresponding to some crisis (namely the subprime crisis and the sovereign crisis).
 These changes might indicate potential shifts between two different regimes or some structural breaks.
 Especially, notice that we observe a high peak of the (lagged) VIX index at the same time as the observed peak of the total loss (for the second quarter of 2009).

-Figure 3: From left to right: total loss, number of losses per quarter, observed losses (grouped per quarter in log-scale).
+Figure 6: From left to right: total loss, number of losses per quarter, observed losses (grouped per quarter in log-scale).